 The following table describes the actions that can be done from the experiments table, including the states that allow each operation.

-Access these actions with the context menu in any of the following ways:
+Access these actions in any of the following ways:

 - In an experiment info panel, click the menu button